chienleow/gamified-wellness-tracker/Notes.md

 During the next assessment:
 Be prepared to explain your refactors and implementations.
 This includes talking about the language(s) and libraries you’re using.
 Be prepared to work through a live coding exercise.
 This could be further refactors, adding a new feature, or both.

+Custom route to show the team with the most users
+1. build the button on the team page (team with the most users)
+2. build a scope in the team model (show the most users)
+3. go to team controller model, def 'most users'
+4. display it back to the most users url page